-As Americans, we tend to have an unusual attitude about most things, especially War and our War Dead.
+As Americans, we tend to have an unusual attitude about most things, especially War and how we pay respect to our War Dead.
 My European colleagues always thought our way was irreverent and borderline disrespect.

 The rest of the world mourns their War Dead on Armistice Day, Remembrance Day or something similar.
 It’s usually held on the 11th of November coinciding with the Nov.
 11th armistice of WW1.